How Much Do Twitch Subscriptions Cost?

 You can change the Twitch subscription amount to any other tier at any time, but note that it will take place immediately.
 If you are moving down a tier, you won’t be refunded any funds from your old subscription.
 Try to change the tier toward the end of the subscription period to get the most for your money.

 To change your subscription amount, return to the channel of your choice.
 Hit the subscribe button again.
 Another pop-up box will appear that will give you the option to gift subscriptions or look at “All Paid Tiers.”
 Click the “All Paid Tiers” button and select the tier of your choice.

-You can switch tiers even if you had used Twitch Prime to Subscribe.
+You can switch tiers even if you had used Prime Gaming to Subscribe.
 Your new subscription will cost money.

 Your subscription period will not start over.
 If you are on a five-month streak, your next month will count as the sixth month.